SCS Additional Minors

 Admission

-The Software Engineering Minor is open to undergraduate students in any major in the university.
+The Software Engineering Minor is open to non-SCS undergraduate students in any major in the university.
 We encourage students to submit applications no later than 3 days before the beginning of Spring and Fall course registration, so that subsequent decisions can help students plan their subsequent course schedule effectively.
 However, students may petition the Director for admission outside this general schedule.

 To apply, send the director an email.
 Include in your email: